StephenLegacy/PC-Charging-Management/README.md

 ### Prerequisites

-Before you start, make sure you have the following installed:
+Before you start, make sure you have the following installed - Dwnload from the official websites :

 - **Python** (version 3.x)
 - **pip** (Python's package installer)